pkeroulas/st2110-toolkit/README.md

 ## Setup

-The capture can work with a config file for easy use, and on the other hand, the transcoder (FFmpeg) needs an SDP file for stream description.
+Both capture and transcoder scripts have default parameters but they can be overriden by a config filecan to be installed as `/etc/st2110.conf`.
+See the sample in `./config/`.

+## SDP file as an input

+ST2110 senders, like Embrionix encap, should provide an SDP file to describe every produced essences, i.e. RTP streams.

 A python script grabs SDP from Embrionix encapsulator given its unicast address.
 The result is a SDP file which contains info for the 1st video,